krolingo/WeatherTV.widget/README.md

 ## Customization
 - Modify `refreshFrequency` to change the update interval.
 - Adjust CSS classes in `className` to customize the appearance.

-## Customization
-- Modify `refreshFrequency` to change the update interval.
-- Adjust CSS classes in `className` to customize the appearance.